UMCG and Rewire start cross-border collaboration in advanced DNA research

 Koppelman and Bügel initiators for cross-border collaboration

-Paediatric pulmonologist Gerard Koppelman and MIcompany founder Marnix Bügel (Figure 3) met for the first time at Koppelman’s lecture at the Amsterdam Circle of the Ubbo Emmius Fund.
+Paediatric pulmonologist Gerard Koppelman and Rewire founder Marnix Bügel (Figure 3) met for the first time at Koppelman’s lecture at the Amsterdam Circle of the Ubbo Emmius Fund.
 (The Ubbo Emmius Foundation, the Groningen University Foundation (UEF) was established in 1996 to increase mutual involvement between society and the university and to raise funds for research and education projects.)
-Together they recognized the opportunities for cross-border collaboration between GRIAC scientists and data analysts from the MIcompany business community.
+Together they recognized the opportunities for cross-border collaboration between GRIAC scientists and data analysts from the Rewire business community.
 Koppelman: “Many groundbreaking innovations in science come from applying techniques from other fields.
-MIcompany has both the knowledge from another relevant specialist field and the quality in its team to cooperate with the top researchers at GRIAC.”
+Rewire has both the knowledge from another relevant specialist field and the quality in its team to cooperate with the top researchers at GRIAC.”

 Bügel: “From our mission, we believe it is important to have an essential contribution to society.
-Based on this mission and the knowledge and skills of our team, we have selected DNA research as a specialist field in which we believe that MIcompany can add the greatest value to society.
+Based on this mission and the knowledge and skills of our team, we have selected DNA research as a specialist field in which we believe that Rewire can add the greatest value to society.
 With Gerard Koppelman we have found someone who has made an effort to actually shape this unusual collaboration between business and science”.
 The collaboration has been entered into for a 4-year period.
 A joint research team has been set up for this collaboration (see Figure 2).

 About chronic lung diseases